zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml/create-run-notebooks/oml_notebooks.md

 To create a notebook:

-1. Log in to your Oracle Machine Learning Notebooks account and click **Notebooks** on the home page.
+1. Sign in to your Oracle Machine Learning Notebooks account and click **Notebooks** on the home page.

    ![oml_homepage.png](images/oml_homepage.png "oml_homepage.png")